asynchronics/diatomic-waker/README.md

 to turn a non-blocking data structure into an asynchronous one (see MPSC channel receiver example).

-This library is an offshot of [Asynchronix][asynchronix], an ongoing effort at a high performance asynchronous computation framework for system simulation.
+This library is an offshoot of [Asynchronix][asynchronix], an ongoing effort at a high performance asynchronous computation framework for system simulation.

 [atomic-waker]: https://docs.rs/atomic-waker/latest/atomic_waker/
 [eventcount]: https://www.1024cores.net/home/lock-free-algorithms/eventcounts